swmichaels/slater/README.md

-# SLAter - SLA Event Tracking Tool
+# SLAter - SLA Event Tracking App

-Show information about your ticket's SLAs.
+See information about a ticket's SLA events.

 ### The following information is displayed:

-* Uses ticket sideloads to find important SLA data missing from plain old event viewer.
+* Makes an API call to find important SLA data missing from the Ticket Events log.

+* Displays the information for the ticket SLA events in a user-friendly manner.

+* Allows users to see when SLA metrics where applied, fulfilled, or breached.

 Pull requests are welcome.